Mar 28th, 2018

 Long known to only the inner circle of adventuresome saltwater anglers, Farquhar was one of the earliest outer islands to be discovered.
 Its reasonable size, varied flats, coral-strewn lagoon and prolific blue water fishery make it one of the world’s best multispecies destinations.
-In the past it was only accessed by mothership but today anglers enjoy a small, simple lodge that makes it the perfect island fish camp and one of the best values in the Seychelles.
+It is accessed from a small simple lodge that makes it the perfect island fish camp.

 Fqarquhar Expert Q&A with Brian Gies

 1. One of the top multispecies destinations in the Seychelles